 The Robust Culture: the culture handles well internal faults and external stress.
 There may be internal gaps (skills, unfilled positions, imperfect process) or external pressure (unfavourable markets, unlucky launch) but the culture is relatively stable and able to support the business.
 There is a lot of ‘bouncing back’.
 The culture is elastic.
 Post stress, it goes back to ‘normal’.
 Its opposite is an unstable and weak culture.

-The robust types bounces back but does not change much, the resilient does change and keeps performance, the adaptive changes but to a very different look, the antifragile gets stronger by dealing with stress
+The robust type bounces back but does not change much, the resilient does change and keeps performance, the adaptive changes but to a very different look, the antifragile gets stronger by dealing with stress.

 Inspired by Network Theory!
 My working and imperfect definitions!

 Beyond words, I am interested in the organizational cultural differences between companies that tend to share similar types of resources and belong to similar worldviews (e.g. shareholder enhancement).
 Why some are like bamboo, others like chameleons, others like a defiant phoenix.
 Others RIP, others…

 Work in progress.